 MP3 Juices – is a popular and free mp3 search engine and tool.

 MP3 Skull – this platform allows its users to search for mp3 files around the web.

-Students must be able to convert and download their videos in mp4 file.
-They can upload their trailers into their own YouTube channel or you can create your own class channel where students can upload their videos.
-If you do the latter, you have to give students the email username and password (I suggest you change the password as soon as you finish the project).
+- Students must be able to convert and download their videos in mp4 file.
+They can upload their trailers into their own YouTube channel or your chosen file sharing location such as Google Classroom where students can upload their completed videos.

 Peer Review and Reflection